Wednesday, October 25, 2023

 Now I above besmirched Eusebius as an historical source a bit, but he's still useful when we know and keep in mind what his biases were.
 And he certainly had direct knowledge of affairs in The East that Lactantius did not.
 Meanwhile his bias regarding Revelation was that he wanted it removed from the Canon and felt it was the work of a heretic.
 So it would not serve his interests to describe any contemporary history in a way that makes it sound like it's fulfilling Revelation.

-So it's fascinating then how his account of the reign of Maximinus Daza in Church History Book IX reads like someone's fictionalization of how they think Revelation will be fulfilled even though it never quotes Revelation directly.
-In chapters 2 and 3 Daza has a False Prophet (seemingly named Theotectnus but googling that name usually brings up Saints with the name) who sets up a Statue in Antioch and performed false miracles.
+So it's fascinating then how his account of the reign of Maximinus Daza in Church History Book IX reads like someone's fictionalization of how they think Revelation will be fulfilled even though it never quotes Revelation directly or any other Bible Prophecy.
+In chapters 2 and 3 Daza has a False Prophet (seemingly named Theotecnus but googling that name usually brings up Saints with the name) who sets up a Statue in Antioch and performed false miracles.
 He talks about there being Famine, Pestilence and War in chapter 8.

 But Daza also repented and issued a decree in favor of Christians before his death in chapter 10 fitting my Baptism of The Beast thesis.